 Pasco County Citizens’ Academy is an interactive program that focuses on educating citizens about the County’s governmental operations.
-Elected officials, department directors and other county staff will host unique and informative sessions designed to give citizens hands-on experience in county government operations.
+Elected officials, state agency partners and department directors, as well as other county staff will host unique and informative sessions designed to give citizens hands-on experience in county government operations.
 Join other citizens who help keep our community strong by actively participating in County affairs.

 The Citizens’ Academy is a series of professionally-led workshop sessions designed to familiarize citizens with Pasco County government and the services it provides.
 It is an educational experience that will give participants insight into the county’s governmental process through a three-step process to:

-- Developing citizens’ understanding of their role in government.
+- Increase citizens’ knowledge of their role in government.

-- Developing a pool of knowledgeable individuals to act as ambassadors, serve on advisory boards, and volunteer.
+- Develop a pool of well informed individuals to act as ambassadors, serve on advisory boards, and volunteer.

 What Topics Will Be Offered?